 ADVISING & REGISTRATION

 Currently enrolled students must be advised each term before they register for the next term’s classes.
 In SPIA, academic advising is provided by appointment with the student’s assigned advisor.
-Students must schedule advising appointments online through SARA (Student Advising and Registration Assistant).
+Students must schedule advising appointments online through SAGE (Student Advising and Guidance Expert).
 During the appointment, students and advisors will review the student’s academic progress and discuss course options for the remaining degree requirements.
 Students are also encouraged to track their programs of study independently with the help of Degree Works.
 After the student has been advised, the advisor will remove the student’s advising “hold” in Athena, the UGA online class registration system, so that the student may register for classes each semester.
-Questions about appointments, SARA, or any other element of the advising system may be directed to the Advising Office at 706-542-0096.
+Questions about appointments, SAGE, or any other element of the advising system may be directed to the Advising Office at 706-542-0096.

 During the second or third week of the fall and spring terms, the SPIA Advising Office sends notifications to all students with current information on advising and advising appointments for the term.
-These notifications are made via the SPIADVIS listserv, Facebook and Twitter (@SPIAdvis).
-The advising team also maintains a blog to keep students updated on advising, events, and other matters.
+These notifications are made via the SPIADVIS listserv and SPIA webpages.
 Students are expected to be subscribed to the SPIADVIS listserv and obligated to check their email accounts regularly for notifications from the Advising Office.

 DECLARING THE MAJOR